 blodgett-calvin Part II

-The pool house presents as a graceful pavilion partially floating over the water’s edge.
-Its butterfly roof, cantilevered from a stout central concrete tower houses a brick oven and a fireplace, providing a two-sided hearth for cooking and dining.
+The pool and pool house form a multi-level complex that presents, at first glance, as a pavilion partially floating over the water’s edge.
+Orthogonal to the Main House, its butterfly roof — cantilevered from a stout central concrete tower — houses a fireplace and a brick oven; providing a two-sided hearth for dining and cooking.

 SAN MARINO CA